 Instructions

 - Place the tempeh in a large high-sided pan (or Dutch oven) and add 1/2 cup water.
 Place over medium heat and bring to a simmer.
 Cook until all the water has evaporated, 3 to 5 minutes.
-Then add 2 tablespoons of oil, 1/4 teaspoon salt, and a few grinds of pepper.
+Then add 2 tablespoons oil, 1/4 teaspoon salt, and a few grinds of pepper.
 Cook until golden brown and crispy, 5 to 7 minutes.
 Remove tempeh from the pan and set aside.

 - Meanwhile, bring a large pot of water to a boil for the pasta.
 Generously salt the water and cook the pasta according to package directions until al dente.
 Scoop out 1/4 cup of the starchy water and drain the pasta.